Best Bait For NY Steelhead: Baits The Guides Use

 Anglers who swear by spawn as their choice of steelhead bait argue that it is so effective because of its natural scent and vibrant colors.

-You can also use a single egg instead of a spawn bag.
+I use a single egg instead of a spawn bag.
 Like roe, single eggs have a natural scent and sink quickly.
 Steelhead will always attack solitary salmon eggs out of instinct, which is why this is one of the best baits for NY steelhead.

 Beads Are A Great Steelhead Bait